Ankitamishra17/Dhruva_Astronomy_Club/README.md

 ###  Running the Server

-Start the development server with Hot Module Replacement (HMR):
+Start the development server with Hot Module Replacement:

 ```bash
 npm run dev